xeneta/security-operations-task/README.md

 terraform apply -auto-approve

-Running these commands shall create and provision a docker container which has a postgres populated with data from the sql dump and api server. psql -h localhost -U postgres -c "SELECT 'alive'" and the curl command generated expected results
+Running these commands shall create and provision a docker container which has a postgres populated with data from the sql dump and a running Postgres server and an api server.

-Notice that after running the last command, the console will stay active.Kill it by entering CTRL+C, which will not affect the functionality of the running container.
+Notice that after running the last command, the console will stay active forever unless you explicitly kill it.
+Here is one way to exit from the console: Once you see a log entry in the console like this one, [INFO] Listening at: http://0.0.0.0:3000, it is safe to terminate the terraform console by entering the following key combinations, CTRL+C.

 Deployment to AWS will require a permissible AWS role and the logic for product is likely quite different from that for local, mainly because of the following reasons:
 1. For the local environment, the postgres and api servers run in the same container as suggested by the requirements of the challenge.
 In product, the db and api will run in separate containers with images.
 2. For local, the docker image comes from a ready-made postgres image with custom logic for the